joshf93/SwarmWorld/README.md

 selected amount of food, decreasing the colony's score.

 ## The Tradeoff
   There are multiple tradeoffs that can be made in this world.
-A key one is the difference between guarding clones ("soldiers") and foraging clones ("foragers").
+The obvious one is the difference between guarding clones ("soldiers") and foraging clones ("foragers").
 The soldiers will need to stay near the colony and guard against predators, but the foragers will need to search far away from the colony to find food.
 Colony members which attempt to compromise will move too far from the base to effectively guard it,